Description of Classes

 Since we work through the form posture by posture in this class, it's best if students can attend every week.
 If a student needs to attend on a more variable schedule, our Form Refinement classes support learning the rest of the form without the need to come every week at the same time.
 Students can also attend both Intermediate Form and Form Refinement for additional practice opportunities.

 This is an ongoing class that covers the entire 37-posture form and is primarily intended for students who already know the full form and want to refine their practice.
-We encourage students who have learned just the First Third to join our Intermediate Form Class to learn the rest of the postures.
+We encourage students who have learned just the First Third to join our Intermediate Form Class to learn the rest of the postures or to join the Focus On Practice class to deepen understanding of the First Third.
 But, if for any reason, such as scheduling, that doesn't work, these students are also welcome in Form Refinement.
 With the help of our assistant instructors, we are able to give careful attention to students still learning the form while also helping long-time practitioners deepen their study.
 This class is also appropriate for students returning to class after being away for a time who want to remember the form and revitalize their practice.

 This class meets three times a week, and attendance requirements are more informal than in our Beginning Form classes.
 Once you have learned the First Third, you can come to any or all of the Form Refinement classes as fits your schedule and preferences: some people pick one or two days a week to attend, others come when they can.
 Depending on the needs of the individuals in the group, we may work on postures that are new to students who are learning the choreography and/or we may work on a specific skill or principle; the structure of these classes is dynamic in the moment.